 About the Software: Kepware's Allen-Bradley OPC Server Suite allows users to connect Allen-Bradley PLC and Motion Controllers to OPC client applications, including HMI, SCADA, Historian, MES, and other custom applications.
 With the Advanced Tags Plug-In data processing can be centralized on the communication server rather than dispersed across many client applications.
 It also includes functionality to link two data tags, set a trigger based on logical states, and calculate new values from raw measures.

-About Kepware Technologies: Kepware Technologies is a private software development company headquartered in Portland, Maine.
+Kepware Technologies is a private software development company headquartered in Portland, Maine.
 Kepware provides a portfolio of software solutions to help businesses connect diverse automation devices and software applications.
-From plant floor to wellsite to windfarm, Kepware serves a wide range of customers in a variety of international vertical markets including Manufacturing, Oil & Gas, Building Automation, Power Distribution, and more.
+From plant floor to wellsite to windfarm, Kepware serves a wide range of customers in a variety of vertical markets including Manufacturing, Oil & Gas, Building Automation, Power & Utilities, and more.
 Established in 1995 and now distributed in more than 100 countries, Kepware's software solutions help thousands of businesses improve operations and decision making.
+Learn more at www.kepware.com.

 U.S. +1 978-518-4533